Acupuncture for acne

 The most common form of acne is called acne vulgaris and is a skin disease that occurs when hair follicles are clogged with dead skin cells and oil.

-In acupuncture theory, acne is caused by too much heat in the body.
+In traditional Chinese medicine theory, acne is caused by too much heat in the body.
 Heat can be caused by:

 - Stress (cortisol)